Position: Stop Anthropomorphizing Intermediate Tokens as Reasoning/Thinking Traces!: On the Questionable Semantic Status and Interpretability of Intermediate Tokens

 One reason that this anthropomorphization continues unabated is because it is hard to either prove or disprove the correctness of these generated traces.
-DeepSeek's R1, even on very small and simple problems, will babble over 30 pages worth of text in response to each and every query, and it is far from clear how to check if these monologues constitute sound reasoning.\footnote{ Before DeepSeek, the entire question was moot.
-OpenAI's o1 model deliberately hides its intermediate tokens from end users, despite charging based on how many were produced!} It is no wonder then that few if any LRM evaluations even try to check their pre-answer traces, and focus only on evaluating the correctness of their final answers.
+DeepSeek's R1, even on very small and simple problems, will babble pages and pages of text in response to each and every query {(a snippet is shown in Figure \ref{fig:mumblings})}, and it is far from clear how to verify if these monologues constitute sound reasoning.\icmlraohide{ Before DeepSeek, the entire question was moot.
+OpenAI's o1 model deliberately hides its intermediate tokens from end users, despite charging based on how many were produced!} Arguably, people examine the traces in places, see familiar phrases reminiscent of what a human solving such a problem might utter, and assume that the reasoning trace sounds plausible.
+While there have been some valiant efforts to make sense of these large-scale mumblings--e.g. \cite{thoughtology}--the analyses here tend to be qualitative and suggestible reminiscent of ``lines of code" analyses in software engineering.
+It is no wonder then that few if any LRM evaluations even try to check their pre-answer traces, and focus only on evaluating the correctness of their final answers.\footnote{Approaches like Process Reward Models \cite{prm-lessons} try to make the reasoning traces a bit more locally consistent--but have taken a back seat since the success of DeepSeek R1.}